Running Calories Burned Calculator

 How many calories does running burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 356 calories during 30 minutes of running.
-This is based on a MET value of 9.8.
+A person weighing 160 lbs (73 kg) burns approximately 316 calories during 30 minutes of running.
+This is based on a MET value of 8.3 for running, 5 mph (12 min/mile).
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of running?

-The MET (Metabolic Equivalent of Task) value for running is 9.8.
-This means running burns 9.8 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for running is 9.8, while the selected training style uses MET 8.3.
+This means running, 5 mph (12 min/mile) burns 8.3 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is running good for weight loss?

-Yes, running is an effective exercise for weight loss.
-With a MET value of 9.8, it burns a significant number of calories per session.
-A 160-lb person burns about 711 calories per hour.
+Yes, running can be effective for weight loss when performed intensely enough.
+With a selected MET value of 8.3, a 160-lb person burns about 632 calories per hour.
 Combined with a balanced diet, regular running can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during running?

 Body weight significantly impacts calorie burn during running.
-A 120-lb person burns about 267 calories in 30 minutes, while a 250-lb person burns approximately 556 calories in the same time.
+At the selected MET value of 8.3, a 120-lb person burns about 237 calories in 30 minutes, while a 250-lb person burns approximately 494 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does running work?